Farmers Insurance: Auto, Home, and Renters

 • Flood

-Farmers provides lots of other types of insurance options, such as life, business, pet, and personal umbrella coverage.
+Farmers provides lots of other insurance options, such as life, business, pet, and personal umbrella coverage.

 Claims Process

-You can report a claim online, over the phone, or with the Farmers Mobile App.
+You can report a claim online, over the phone, or with the mobile app.
 When you file a claim, you’ll need to provide the following:

 • Policy number